Smash World Tour: Cancellation

 The same day, Panda published a statement denying their involvement in the cancellation of the Championships.
-They also denyed most of the accusations against Bunney, though they acknowledged that the dispute between him and Beyond the Summit did occur, and that he "spoke in a manner that did not reflect either guidance from Nintendo or our own standards".
+They also denied most of the accusations against Bunney, though they acknowledged that the dispute between him and Beyond the Summit did occur, and that he "spoke in a manner that did not reflect either guidance from Nintendo or our own standards".
 After a wave of internal resignations and a growing number of players boycotting the Panda Cup Finale, Panda announced on December 5 that Bunney was no longer CEO, and that the Finale had been postponed "due to security concerns".
 Bunney claimed on the next day that he had resigned "to protect the safety and wellbeing of the [Panda] team", and that he would release a statement in the future with evidence that Smash World Tour's statement was untruthful and Beyond the Summit's leadership "put the [Smash Bros.] community in jeopardy".